Drugs A - Z

 Generic Name: phenylephrine | Brand Name: Ah-Chew D

-What is this medicine?PHENYLEPHRINE (fen il EF rin) is a decongestant.
-It is used to relieve a stuffy nose from allergies or colds.
+What is this medicine?PHENYLEPHRINE (fen il EF rin) is used to treat the itching, swelling, and pain of hemorrhoids.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of the following conditions: